Colson Whitehead

 Arch Colson Chipp Whitehead (born November 6, 1969) is an American novelist.
-He is the author of eight novels, including his 1999 debut work The Intuitionist; The Underground Railroad (2016), for which he won the 2016 National Book Award for Fiction and the 2017 Pulitzer Prize for Fiction; he won the Pulitzer Prize for Fiction again in 2020 for The Nickel Boys.
-He has also published two books of non-fiction.
-In 2002, he received a MacArthur Genius Grant.
+He is the author of nine novels, including his 1999 debut The Intuitionist; The Underground Railroad (2016), for which he won the 2016 National Book Award for Fiction and the 2017 Pulitzer Prize for Fiction; and The Nickel Boys, for which he won the Pulitzer Prize for Fiction again in 2020, making him one of only four writers ever to win the prize twice.
+He has also published two books of nonfiction.
+In 2002, he received a MacArthur Fellowship.

-Life
+Early life

-Arch Colson Chipp Whitehead was born in New York City on November 6, 1969, and grew up in Manhattan.
-He is one of four children of successful entrepreneur parents who owned an executive recruiting firm.
+Whitehead was born in New York City on November 6, 1969, and grew up in Manhattan.
+He is one of four children of successful entrepreneur parents, his father Arch and mother, Mary Anne Whitehead who owned an executive recruiting firm.
 As a child in Manhattan, Whitehead went by his first name Arch.
 He later switched to Chipp, before switching to Colson.
 He attended Trinity School in Manhattan and graduated from Harvard University in 1991.
 In college, he became friends with poet Kevin Young.

-Early in his career, Whitehead lived in Fort Greene, Brooklyn.
-He lives in Manhattan and also owns a home in Sag Harbor on Long Island.
-His wife, Julie Barer, is a literary agent.
-They have two children.